Skip Global navigation and goto content

 Contact

-DOH-Broward's approach to systematic knowledge and skill-sharing throughout the organization is accomplished through our collaborative involvement structure and sharing at all levels, at an annual employee conference/programmatic retreat, regular team reviews, monthly leadership meetings, and wide availability of data and information (SharePoint, CHARTS, FLAIR, FIRS, etc.) that is analyzed to improve overall organizational performance.
+DOH-Broward's approach to systematic knowledge and skill-sharing throughout the organization is accomplished through collaborative problem solving and decision making at all levels, regular team reviews, monthly leadership meetings, and department-wide availability of data and information (SharePoint, CHARTS, FLAIR, FIRS, Active Strategy, etc.) that is analyzed to improve overall organizational performance.

 The National Association of County and City Health Officials (NACCHO) recognizes public health best practices through its Model Practices Program.
 The program honors and recognizes outstanding local health initiatives from across the nation, and shares and promotes these practices among local health departments through the Model Practice Database.
-As of 2023, DOH-Broward has been recognized for 16 Model Practices and 33 Promising Practices and 2015 Large Health Department of the Year, three COVID-19 innovative practices and two COVID-19 innovative practices honorable mentions. (https:// www.naccho.org/membership/awards/model-practices).
+As of 2024, DOH-Broward has been recognized by NACCHO with 18 National Model Practices, 42 Promising Practice awards; the most of any health department in the U.S, and three innovative practices.
+Additionally, NACCHO recognized DOH-Broward as the 2015 Large Local Health Department of the Year (https:// www.naccho.org/membership/awards/model-practices.)

 The National Network of Public health Institutes recognized DOH-Broward in 2018 for its Public Health Innovation Award which is "presented to an organization or individual who has taken a risk and developed an innovative solution or created a unique partnership resulting in new approaches, scalable ideas and new ways of working together" (nnphi.org).